 How to Remove the Old Shellac Finish of the Floors?

-It’s a matter of time when shellac finish gets old, looks dull and you think of removing it.
+It’s a matter of time before the shellac finish gets old, looks dull, and you think of removing it.

 No matter what’s your plan, removing the shellac coat is easy.